A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 This is a section of stuff you won't necessarily need for a few months, but might as well figure out the basics while you have the energy.

-We have the Inglesina Fast Table chair that clips on to the countertop or table, but we stopped using it after our friends lent us a Bumbo seat, which is simply a lot easier to clean.
-We can also set N somewhere where she can’t feed the dog, because she thinks that is hilarious.
+We used the Inglesina Fast Table chair that clips on to the countertop or table, but also the Bumbo seat was handy.
+It was simply a lot easier to clean.
+We could also set N somewhere where she couldn’t feed the dog, because she thought that was hilarious.

 We graduated N to this booster seat at about 13 months (a little earlier than what’s recommended—15 months).
 Eating right at the table seems to help her with her manners, and it was nice to transition her right from the Bumbo into this.
-If you’re thinking a little past the first year for your registry, the OXO is a great option for a booster seat.
+If you’re thinking a little past the first year for your registry, the OXO is a good option for a booster.

-You don't need a baby-specific plate or bowl, but something that they can't move easily or throw onto the ground is nice.
-This one has a marble look to it that I thought was kind of chic for a baby dish.
+You don't need a baby-specific plate or bowl, but something that they can't move easily or throw onto the ground is practical.
+This one has a marble look to it that I thought was kind of chic for a baby dish lol.
 It is silicone and suctions so it won't get thrown off the table.

-This is a funny one because they are meant for cloth diapers, but these have been essential for us in carting food and beverages around for N. We use them all the time.
+Not necessary, but useful.
+They are meant for cloth diapers, but these have been essential for us in carting food and beverages around for N. We use them all the time.
 If something spills a little bit (looking at you, “spill-proof” sippy cups), these are going to contain the mess.
 I also used one to carry my pump parts.
+And you can use them to put wet or dirty clothes in.

 We used these Oxo Tot spoons early on for pureed foods, and they were admittedly a lot less messy than using a regular teaspoon like I had been trying to do for a couple weeks when N first started eating.
-You won’t need toddler utensils for a little while.
+Eventually they graduate to these.

 Baby Clothes

-It's hard to know what you're going to need or want until your baby is actually in front of you.
+It's hard to know what you're going to need until your baby is actually in front of you.
 My advice?
 Register for a mix of sizes so that you aren't stuck with only newborn clothes and nothing for the next phase.
-And focus mainly on zippered sleepers.
+And focus mainly on zippered sleepers because those are practical no matter the season.

 Both my husband and I are the kind of people that wear the same few items of clothing over and over, so it's not a shock that we wind up dressing our daughter in the same few items on a regular basis.
 Her daytime uniform is either a one-piece romper or a onesie + pants/shorts.
-Also, depending on the time of year and how often you do laundry (we do it pretty much constantly), you don't need very many baby clothes, so this is the one area you can easily keep minimal.
+Also, depending on the time of year and how often you do laundry (we do it pretty much constantly), you don't need as many baby clothes as you think you do.

-Nilou didn't really wear anything else except sleepers for the first month, day and night.
-Choose a few with the fold-over mitts because newborn baby fingernails are like tiny razor blades and baby mittens are useless.
-Socks are also a lost cause.
+N didn't really wear anything else except sleepers for the first month, day and night.
+Choose a few with the fold-over mitts because newborn baby fingernails are like tiny razor blades and baby mittens do not stay on.
+Socks?
+Lol.
 And definitely zippers-only, people.
-Snaps are torture when you are trying to put clothes on a crying baby at 3 am because she pooped all over herself.
+Snaps are torture when you are trying to put clothes on a wiggling baby at 3 am because she pooped all over herself.

-Stretchy bamboo fabrics are the easiest to put on tiny babies and are light for summer (like Kickee Pants or Silkberry—both really nice), but the classic cotton pajamas tend to hold up better in the wash, so it's a trade-off.
+Stretchy bamboo fabrics are the easiest to put on tiny babies and are light for summer (like Kickee Pants), but the classic cotton pajamas tend to hold up better in the wash, so it's a trade-off.
 We typically have about 4-5 sleepers per size, which feels like plenty.

-N has two pairs of shorts, a pair of stretchy-soft jogger pants and a couple pairs of leggings.
+N has a couple pairs of shorts, some stretchy-soft jogger pants and a couple pairs of leggings.
 That's really all she needs in the summer.

 Toys + Books

-Nilou has a lot of books already.
-I have to remind myself that the library exists and we don't need to own all the books in the world.
-Board books and sensory books are her favorites so far.
-Personally, I love the Little Feminist series and Chicka Chicka Boom Boom (she laughs all the way through).
-Any sort of peek-a-boo book is a hit with her, too.
-I also have a few books in Spanish that I like to read to her because my attempts to speak Spanish to her have otherwise failed (Ni guau ni miau is cute even though she’s young for it.
+The library exists, but they aren’t supposed to bite the library books.
+Board books and sensory books are best for the little babies.
+I love Chicka Chicka Boom Boom (she laughs all the way through).
+Any sort of peek-a-boo book is a hit, too.
+I also have a few books in Spanish (Ni guau ni miau is cute even though she’s young for it.
 It was originally written in Spanish, which is always a nice thing to find versus the usual translations of English books).

 Newborns don't care about toys, but our daughter started to kind of care about some of them at four months.
-Other than the teethers, she likes sensory toys (like this Infantino toy that has crinkly paper inside so it makes noise).
+She likes sensory toys (like this Infantino toy that has crinkly paper inside so it makes noise).
 She is starting to make friends with her stuffed tiger (Jellycat makes the softest stuffed animals EVER) and she is into this wooden baby gym from IKEA.
 And that is is basically her whole toy collection right now.
 Yup.

 In the wings, we have some $3 stacking cups I also bought at IKEA, a Jellycat puppy lovey (that looks like our dog Georgie) and this Manhattan Toy contraption that is a rattle that also looks like a piece of modern art.
 (Update: At six months, she became obsessed with the cups and the rattle.
 The cups are great for the bath, too.)